Odyssey2247/btoolin/README.md

 Script to install and manage blackarch tools in any distribution based on Arch linux

 FEATURES
--Install the blackarch repository
+- Install the blackarch repository
--Install / uninstall blackarch tools
+- Install / uninstall blackarch tools
--List the categories of tools present in blackarch -Search tools / categories / criteria to find matches -Install repo in any distro based on arch linux
+- List the categories of tools present in blackarch
+- Search tools / categories / criteria to find matches
+- Install repo in any distro based on arch linux

 INSTALLATION:
     chmod + x btoolin